Skills4EOSC-DSCurriculum/DataSteward-Training-Curriculum/resources/1 Training Skills/02_Licensing-and-Copyright-of-Educational-Materials.md

 LO3: Recognise the difference between using Open Educational Resources (OER) and creating OER.

 ### Learning Activities

 - **Presentation** (30 mins): Introduction to Open Educational resources and their role in the reuse of materials for training purposes.
-- **Activity** (15 mins): The trainer can identify a few starting places to find OER.
+- **Activity** (15 mins): The trainer presents a few starting places to find OER.
 The learners can search these databases for OER as related to their subject area or field.
 This can be done as an individual activity or in pairs.

 ### Materials to Prepare

-- Slide presentation Open Educational Resources.
+- Presentation Open Educational Resources.
-- Group or solo work on exploring sites that house OER.
+- Group or individual work on exploring OER sites.

 ### Instructor Notes

 **Presentation:**

 - The main aim is to provide a definition of Open Educational Resources and describe the benefits and challenges of utilising OER for training purposes.
 The instructor can also present the differences between OER and other free educational materials.
-There is opportunity in this presentation provide a history of OERs and explore early initiatives dedicated to the idea of reusable learning.
+This presentation can also include a historical overview of OERs and explore early initiatives dedicated to the idea of reusable learning materials.

 **Activity:**

-- The aim of the activity is to give the trainees hands-on opportunity to exploring databases and/or websites that house OER.
-Learners can use this time to identify helpful OER for their roles or potential future training obligations.
-Discussions can include the usefulness of the site and what resources were available.
+- The aim of the activity is to give the learners an opportunity to explore databases and/or websites that house OER.
+Learners can use this time to identify helpful OER for their roles or potential future trainings they might design and deliver.
+The instructor can have a discussion around the usefulness of the site and what resources were available.

 ### Resources